 A new space dedicated to the study of French artist Henri Matisse will shine a spotlight on the largest and most comprehensive collection of works by the artist in a public museum.
 The Ruth R. Marder Center for Matisse Studies—located on the first floor adjacent to The Nancy Dorman and Stanley Mazaroff Center for the Study of Prints, Drawings and Photographs—will serve as a major resource for scholars and visitors interested in learning more about the French master’s practice.
-The Marder Matisse Center will also host conferences and lectures focused on Matisse and his enduring legacy and provide opportunities for exhibitions, programs, and publication development.
+The Marder Matisse Center includes a dedicated exhibition gallery; a study room and library for curators, scholars, and students; a workspace; offices; and storage.
+The Center will also host conferences and lectures focused on Matisse and his enduring legacy and provide opportunities for exhibitions, programs, and publication development.

 The BMA’s Matisse collection was first established in the early 20th century through the vision and philanthropy of Baltimore sisters Claribel and Etta Cone, whose internationally renowned collection was bequeathed to the museum in 1949 and is the centerpiece of the BMA’s expansive holdings.
 Among the highlights of the Cone Collection are more than 600 works by Matisse—considered one of the greatest artists of the 20th century—including paintings, sculptures, drawings, prints, and illustrated books.
 To this incredible group of objects, the BMA has added more than 600 works by the artist over the years, many of them from the artist’s family.